Sharing a room on a Flash Pack adventure: everything you need to know

 Room-sharing: the Flashpacker view...

 “Sharing a room was a wonderful thing.
 Flash Pack does a great job of getting to know their people beforehand and paired us based on that understanding.
 My roomie Jennifer and I had so much in common, it was uncanny.
-I actually met her before the rest of the group and we walked around Sydney, talking over ice-cream about which parts of the trip we were most looking forward to.
+I actually met her before the rest of the group and we walked around Sydney, talking about ice-cream about which parts of the trip we were most looking forward to.
 It really helped me to open up before I met the rest of the group.

 With so many people and personalities on the adventure, we often ended up hanging out in each others’ rooms anyway.
 I never felt crowded by sharing with Jennifer.
 We actually didn’t spend that much time in our rooms apart from when we were sleeping or getting ready.
 But when we were there, we managed to weave our bath and bedtime schedules together easily.